Kingdom of Sardinia: Early history

 In 238 BC Sardinia became, along with Corsica, a province of the Roman Empire.
-The Romans ruled the island until the middle of the 5th century when it was occupied by the Vandals, who had also settled in north Africa.
+The Romans ruled the island until the middle of the 5th century when it was occupied by the Vandals, who had also settled in the Maghreb.
 In 534 AD it was reconquered by the Eastern Roman (Byzantine) Empire.
 It remained a Byzantine province until the Arab conquest of Sicily in the 9th century.
-After that, communications with Constantinople became very difficult, and powerful families of the island assumed control of the land.
+After, communications with Constantinople became very difficult, and powerful families of the island assumed control of the land.

 Resisting Zaragozan Muslims

-Facing Zaragozan Muslims attempts to sack and conquer, while having almost no outside help, Sardinia used the principle of translatio imperii ("transfer of rule") and continued to organize itself along the ancient Roman and Byzantine model.
+Facing Zaragozan Muslims' attempts to sack and conquer, while having almost no outside help, Sardinia used the principle of translatio imperii ("transfer of rule"), and continued to organize itself along the ancient Roman and Byzantine model.
 The island was not the personal property of the ruler and of his family, as was then the dominant practice in western Europe, but rather a separate entity and during the Byzantine Empire, a monarchical republic, as it had been since Roman times.
 Information about the Sardinian political situation in the following centuries is scarce.
 Due to Zaragozan attacks, in the 9th century Tharros was abandoned in favor of Oristano, after more than 1800 years of occupation; Caralis, Porto Torres, and numerous other coastal centres suffered the same fate.